 - If you had any previous problems with the USCIS you must send the official reports along with the complete documentation to our office.
 Applicants who have previously been deported or removed at government expense from the United States within the last five years must obtain Form I-212, Permission to Reapply after Deportation, from the USCIS, or from a U.S. Embassy or Consulate, and follow the instructions included on that form.
-USCIS must previously approve form I-212 before you can receive the immigrant visa, but this does not necessarily need to be done before the inte
+USCIS must previously approve form I-212 before you can receive the immigrant visa, but this does not necessarily need to be done before the Internet.

 Step 1: Fill out the DS-160:

-Obs: You should schedule the interview and pay the MRV fee at the CASV website not only for you but also for your dependents who are immigrating at the same time.
+Note: You should schedule the interview and pay the MRV fee at the CASV website not only for you but also for your dependents who are immigrating at the same time.

 Each family member eligible to travel to the United States with you under this visa classification, including any unmarried children under the age of 21, is required to complete the DS-160.
 If a question does not apply to you, mark it with an N/A (Not Applicable).

-The form DS-160 is a web-based form, and you will have to access the CEAC (Consular Electronic Application Center) web page.
-To fill out the DS-160 form electronically you should have internet access, and it must be filled out in English.
+The form DS-160 is a web-based form, and you will have to access the CEAC (Consular Electronic Application Center) webpage.
+To fill out the DS-160 form electronically you should have Internet access, and it must be filled out in English.

-Obs: It is not necessary to print the form itself; you should only print the confirmation page.
+Note: It is not necessary to print the form itself; you should only print the confirmation page.